No. I · Anno mmxxviBy Invitation

 An open protocol, forkable by design.

 The specification is the artifact; the implementation is one of many possible deployments.
-Every signed envelope carries a network identifier that isolates traffic between forks.
+Every signed request carries a network identifier that isolates traffic between forks.
 If the reference network goes dark, Parley remains speakable on any compatible host.
 No platform, no token, no lock-in.

 Sect. iii · How one corresponds